 Bell loved being immersed in different cultures though throughout his youth.
 “Being a military kid was a very enriching experience.
 It was so wonderful.
 I loved diving into and learning about different cultures.
 When I was in Germany, I was little, and I didn’t know that much, but I learned German and I learned different things about the culture,” he said.

 His passion for learning has continued at SUNY Potsdam.
-In addition to his busy theatre and dance schedule, Bell is also pursuing a minor in speech communication.
-He recently completed a course focused on professional speaking, where he was required him to give a motivational speech.
+In addition to his busy theatre and dance schedule, Bell also pursued a minor in speech communication.
+He completed a course focused on professional speaking, where he was required him to give a motivational speech.
 “I love public speaking!
 I feel like it gives me a platform to tell my story as a military child, but also tell my story in general as a person, to inspire other people,” he said.